Entanglement Monotones from Complementarity Relations

-In this letter, we formally connected two notions of upmost importance for Quantum Mechanics: Entanglement and complementarity.
-We proved that it's possible to obtain entanglement monotones for global pure cases, and extend them for the mixed case through the convex roof procedure, from any complementarity relation using only the hypothesis that the predictability and visibility measures satisfy the criteria established in the literature.
+Summing up, in this article we formally connected two notions of upmost importance for Quantum Mechanics: Entanglement and complementarity.
+We proved that it is possible to obtain entanglement monotones for global pure cases, and extend them for the mixed case through the convex roof procedure, from any complementarity relation using only the hypothesis that the predictability and visibility measures satisfy the criteria established in the literature.
 This makes the result very general, and summarizes all the complete complementarity relations known in the literature, as well as opens the path for establishing new entanglement measures whenever a complementarity relation that satisfies the criteria in Refs. \cite{Durr, Englert} is derived.